kbilsted/StatePrinter/README.md

 Why you should take StatePrinter for a spin

 * *No more manual .ToString()* - it is much easier to write robus and self-sufficient `ToString()` methods.
-* Automatic generation of asserts - both for new tests and when changing the code, all tests can automatically be corrected.
+* *No more manual writing/updating Asserts* - both for new tests and when the code changes, all tests can automatically be corrected.
-* It becomes much easier to write unit tests.
-No more screens full of asserts.
+* *No more screens full of asserts*.
 Especially testing against object-graphs is a bliss.
 * Very configurable and extensible.
-* Stateprinter is free, highly configurable and thread safe.
 * It is part of the back-end engine of other projects
   * The very nice [ApprovalTests framework](http://approvaltests.sourceforge.net/).